-My work calls the attention on the importance of late eighteenth-century, and nineteenth-century political developments in shaping modern conceptions nationhood, citizenship, and “race.”
+My work calls the attention on the importance of late eighteenth-century, and nineteenth-century political developments in shaping modern conceptions nationhood, citizenship, and “race” in Peru.
 I have also investigated the historical relationship between the peasants and the militaries, and the role of war and the army in the construction of the state.
 I have published widely on these and other subjects concerning contemporary politics (scroll down to see and download some of my publications).
 My book The Plebeian Republic: The Huanta Rebellion and the Making of the Peruvian State (2005), won the Howard F. Cline Award for “the best book on indigenous history in Latin America.”
-Its Spanish revised and expanded version, La República Plebeya (2014) was voted “the best book of History of 2014” according to an international survey of historians specialized in Peru.
+Its Spanish revised and expanded version, La República Plebeya (2014) was voted “the best book of History of 2014” by international survey of historians specialized in Peru.
 This 2014 interview with anthropologist Javier Torres Seoane, and this other 2021 interview with historian Manuel Burga director of Peru’s Museum of Memory (LUM), both in Spanish, provide a good sense of the book.

-Currently, I am working on two major research projects.
-“The Wars Within: Civil Strife, National Imaginings, and the Rural Basis of the Peruvian State” is a study of nineteenth-century civil wars, local governance, and state formation, which draws inspiration in Peru’s most recent armed conflict.
-This book project was awarded yearlong fellowships form the National Endowment for the Humanities (NEH), the Stanford Humanities Center, and the Center for Historical Studies at UT-Austin.
+I am also working on the long term project “The Wars Within: Civil Strife, National Imaginings, and the Rural Basis of the Peruvian State,” a study of nineteenth-century civil wars, local governance, and state formation, which draws inspiration in Peru’s most recent armed conflict.
+The project was awarded yearlong fellowships form the National Endowment for the Humanities (NEH), the Stanford Humanities Center, and the Center for Historical Studies at UT-Austin.
 Offsprings of this project include the essays: “La Guerra que no cesa” (Ceaseless War) published in France (2013), “Violencia en clave étnica” (Lima, 2021) (see Publications, below), and “The Paths of Terrorism in Peru,” in The Cambridge Global History of Terrorism (edited by Richard English), 2021.

 I welcome graduate students who are interested in studying any of the subjects related to my specialization and who can surprise me with original questions and projects.